-Distance Education/Summer Courses
+Online/Summer Courses

-All requests for virtual and summer courses (including independent study) must be approved in advance by the Director of School Counseling.
-A student may not take a course online that is offered in person at SCGSAH and that will fit into a reasonable academic schedule/course load.
+All requests for virtual and summer courses must be approved in advance by the Director of School Counseling.
+A student may not take a course online that is offered in person at SCGSAH and that will fit into a reasonable academic schedule/course load (see below for course load requirements).
 Since the school does not schedule PE, Health, or Computer Science, virtual enrollment during the summer or during the regular school year is required for students who need to take these courses (SC high school diploma requirements).